Single transferable vote

-The key to STV's approximation of proportionality is that each voter effectively only casts a single vote in a district contest electing multiple winners, while the ranked ballots (and sufficiently large districts) allow the results to approach proportionality.
-Under STV, multiple winners are selected for a constituency (a multi-member district).
-Every sizeable group within the district wins at least one seat: the more seats the district has, the smaller the size of the group needed to elect a member.
-In this way, STV provides approximately proportional representation, ensuring that substantial minority factions have some representation.
+The key to STV's approximation of proportionality is that each voter effectively only casts a single vote in a district contest electing multiple winners, while the ranked ballots (and sufficiently large districts) allow the results to achieve a high degree of proportionality with respect to partisan affiliation within the district, as well as representation by gender and other descriptive characteristics.
+The use of a quota means that, for the most part, each successful candidate is elected with the same number of votes.
+This equality produces fairness in the particular sense that a party taking twice as many votes as another party will generally take twice the number of seats compared to that other party.

+Under STV, winners are elected in a multi-member constituency (district) or at-large, also in a multiple-winner contest.
+Every substantial group within the district wins at least one seat: the more seats the district has, the smaller the size of the group needed to elect a member.
+In this way, STV provides approximately proportional representation overall, ensuring that substantial minority factions have some representation.